omilab/historical_press/OCR_Pipeline/readme.md

 2.In order to avail the output to external viewers the PAGE.XML will have to be converted to the viewer's input formats (e.g., METZ @ ALTO#)

 ## Authors
-This project was initiated and created by [OMILab](https://www.openu.ac.il/en/omilab).
+This project was initiated at [OMILab](https://www.openu.ac.il/en/omilab) and the pipeline was created by Nurit Greidinger, Yanir Marmor and Sinai Rusinek.

 [OmiLab’s project on Historical Newspaper Archive Research](https://www.openu.ac.il/en/omilab/pages/historicalnewspaper.aspx) is run in collaboration with the [Historical Jewish Press project](https://web.nli.org.il/sites/JPress/English) of the Tel Aviv University and the National Library of Israel.
 [The National Library of Israel (https://web.nli.org.il/sites/nli/english/pages/default.aspx)] provided access to selected image and OCR output files at the back end of JPRESS.